 One highlight of Gann’s recent Shabbaton was an intimate discussion between seniors and Head of School Rabbi Marc Baker that went into the wee hours of the morning.
 There was also a crazy international-themed relay race, great food, a moving Havdalah service, and a fascinating talk by two activists — a Yemeni threatened by extremists and the American Jew who helped him escape.

-For senior Perry Wallack, Shabbaton is a time when students’ shared identity as Jews—so present it is almost an afterthought most days— is given full expression.
+For Perry Wallack '17, the Shabbaton is a time when students’ shared identity as Jews—so present it is almost an afterthought most days—is given full expression.
 “Being together for Shabbat is a way that we acknowledge that we’re connected on this deeper level,” says Wallack.
 “There are no phones, no contact with the outside world.
 It’s really cool to have this.”